 This 21-minute documentary from Scott Macklin captures the final closing night party for Hidmo.
 It’s “the place that fostered my art,” says JusMoni, before launching into a stunning acapella.
-Felicia Loud, Suntonio Bandanaz, THEESatisfaction, and OCnotes also share acapella songs and raps.
-The latter three crowd around a single microphone, for some “do-wop shit,” adds OCnotes.
+Felicia Loud, Suntonio Bandanaz, and THEESatisfaction share acapella songs and raps.

 There’s a real feeling of family throughout this film.
 Toddlers dance in the background during freestyle raps.
 You really get a sense of how special Hidmo was to the community.
 At one point, the camera veers away from the action and visits the kitchen staff and other people working behind the scenes.
 The director, Scott Macklin, makes a brief appearance in front of the camera to remind us that “Hidmo is about the we,” while addressing apprehension about what comes next.